Monteverdi: Selva morale e spirituale

 We are very pleased to present this concert as part of the 2025-26 season of the Bethesda Music Series.
 For over 30 years, the Bethesda Music Series has presented 4–5 concerts each season featuring local and international musicians while raising funds for area social service organizations and sharing great music with the people of New Haven.

 Admission is free.
-Donations will be collected to support a local non-profit.
+Donations will be collected to support Hamden-based nonprofit Haven’s Harvest.

 Featuring